 But a volunteer was heard to chide him for giving them so little notice.
 It takes time to organise that level of baking and our schools only returned from the long summer break on Tuesday, after the Australia Day weekend.

 In other words, they had a mere four days to prepare for what is traditionally one of their biggest fundraisers.

 Was this the most egregious act of a controversial reign?
 Perhaps not.
 But as a final act of bastardy it’s hard to beat.

 Maybe, just maybe, it was the tipping point that turned a wave of protest into a tsunami.

-When the bruised and battered Liberal National Party gathers to consider just what went wrong, the role of the sausage in their downfall probably won’t rate a mention.
+When the bruised and battered Liberal National Party gathered to consider just what went wrong, the role of the sausage in their downfall probably didn’t rate a mention.